know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

        .then(increment);  // 3
 ```

-We can keep this chain going forever.
-The returned value from one callback will be used as the value of the next promise.
-The same chaining affect applies to error handlers as well.
-It's important to keep in mind that once a promise is in error, subsequent promises will continue in error, until the error is handled.
+You can keep this chain going forever.
+The returned value from one callback is used as the value of the next promise.
+The same chaining affect applies to error handlers.
+Keep in mind that once a promise is in error, subsequent promises continue in error until the error is handled.

-Creating Promises for values
+Creating promises for values
 ----------------------------

-Up to this point, we've been given promises to work with, let create new promises from scratch.
+Up to this point, you've been given promises to work with; now you will create new promises from scratch.
 The easiest way to create a new promise is for a value.

-Using the previous example, let's create a promise representing the value 0 using when.js.
+Using the previous example, this example creates a promise representing the value 0 using when.js:

 ```javascript
 var when = require('when');